 Guest speakers extend their music industry expertise by offering valuable knowledge and advice to interested students.
-At SUNY Fredonia, speakers interact with students to provide them with realistic perspectives on the music industry including its successes, downfalls, and potential careers.
+At Fredonia, speakers interact with students to provide them with realistic perspectives on the music industry including its successes, downfalls, and potential careers.

 Jon and Linda Weiss (2012)